amanshinde/Vestora/NEXACHAIN_ARCHITECTURE.md

-# NexaChain AI MERN Technical Assessment
+# Vestora MERN Technical Assessment
 ## Application Architecture & Implementation Reference

-> **Purpose:** This document is the source of truth for building the NexaChain AI MERN Stack Developer technical assessment.
+> **Purpose:** This document is the source of truth for building the Vestora MERN Stack Developer technical assessment.
 Follow this architecture unless a change is necessary for correctness.
 Do not invent major business rules silently; document assumptions in the README.

 ---